amarmer/SetForegroundWindow/README.md

 }
 ```

 To test: run program bellow and within 5sec start `Task Manager`.
-The program will be foregorund.
+The program will be in foregorund.

 ```C++
 #include "stdafx.h"